 Notes: RVF 16/20, Bettane & Desseauve 16/20

-“Long, fresh, and subtle, it is not built on power but rather in an approachable style.
-A fine wine for aging. ” (The Bettane & Desseauve Guide to French Wines 2013).
-The estate’s flagship cuvée, the result of Aimé Guibert’s expertise on these beautiful terroirs of Aniane.
-A deep and seductive wine, with a fine texture and a finish as full-bodied as one could wish for.
+“Long, fresh, and subtle, this wine is not built on power but rather in an approachable style.
+A fine wine with aging potential. ” (The Bettane & Desseauve Guide to French Wines 2013).
+The estate’s flagship cuvée, the result of Aimé Guibert’s expertise on these beautiful terroirs in Aniane.
+A deep and seductive wine, with a fine texture and a finish that is as full-bodied as one could wish for.
 An absolute must-try!

 Buy your Daumas Gassac wines at the best price in a private sale!